elavaud/backNcrypt/README.md

 File name pattern:
 The L1 backup is simply called "backup" followed by the extension (or ".gz.enc" or "7z").
-L2 and L3 backups begin by the date/time of the backup (YYYYMMDDHHMM), then the level, "backup" and the extension (e.g.: 201801122355.l2.backup.gz.enc for a level 2 backup made the 12 January 2018 at 23:55, and encrypted using openssl)
+L2 and L3 backups begin by the date/time of the backup , then the level, "backup" and the extension (e.g.: 201801122355.l2.backup.gz.enc for a level 2 backup made the 12 January 2018 at 23:55, and encrypted using openssl)

 ### Variables

 A template for the environment variables is included in this github folder "env.template".
 If a CRON time for a specific level is not specified, the backup will not be executed.
-The rest of the variables are mandatory.
+* BACKUP_NAME: mandatory - folder name where the backups are stored
 * DB_BACKEND: Database engine to use.
-Choices are or "mysql" or "postgres".
+Choices are or "mysql" or "postgres". default to postgres
-* DB_HOST: Host of the database to reach.
+* DB_HOST: Host (or docker-compose service) of the database to reach. default to database
+* DB_DB: specific database to backup. default to all databases
-* DB_USER: User of the database to reach.
+* DB_USER: User of the database to reach. default to POSTGRES_USER or postgres
 * DB_PASSWORD: Password of the database to reach.
+Mandatory
+* DUMP_ARGS: extra options passed to the pg_dump program (postgres only for now) default to -c -O (e.g. for DHIS2 use -c -O -T aggregated\* -T analytics* -T completeness\* )
 * ENC_TYPE: Encryption type to use.
-Choices are or "openssl" or "7z".
+Choices are or "openssl" or "7z". default to 7z
 * ENC_PASS: Encryption pass to use.
+Mandatory
 * CRON_TIME_L1: CRON expression for the level 1 backups.
 * CRON_TIME_L2: CRON expression for the level 2 backups.
 * MAX_BACKUPS_L2: Maximum number of level 2 backups to keep.
+Mandatory if CRON_TIME_L2 is defined
 * CRON_TIME_L3: CRON expression for the level 3 backups.
 * MAX_BACKUPS_L3: Maximum number of level 3 backups to keep.
+Mandatory if CRON_TIME_L3 is defined
+* DATE_FMT: date format for the backup prefix file. default to  +%Y_%b_%d__%Hh%M (2018_Dec_19__23h16)
+* TZ: [time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones). default to Europe/Brussels
+* REMOTE: to duplicate the backup folder via rsync on a remote server e.g. dhis2@192.168.123.150:/volume1/backups/DHIS2/ - where /volume1/backups/DHIS2/ is the root folder in the remote server -do not forget the trailing slash-, the backups will be stored in /volume1/backups/DHIS2/${BACKUP_NAME}/
+* REMOTE_PASS: the password used to authenticate rsync on the remote server
+* REMOTE_OPTIONS: extra rsync options (e.g. --delete --exclude 'old_backups')
+* REMOTE2 : same options as for REMOTE for a tertiary backup

 ### Use

-Three main functionalities are available.
+Two main functionalities are available.
 The corresponding scripts are located in "/backncrypt" as is the work directory.

-**wait-for**
-This script is coming from [eficode](https://github.com/eficode/wait-for) and is used to wait for another service to become available.
-It is sh and alpine compatible and was inspired by [vishnubob/wait-for-it](https://github.com/vishnubob/wait-for-it).

-    ./wait-for host:port [-t timeout] [-- command args]

 **set.sh**
 This script will use the environment variables provided to create the cron jobs and activate them.